scarv/libscarv/README.md

       source ${REPO_HOME}/build/venv/bin/activate
       ```

    2. Execute

       ```
+      make build
+      ```

+      to build the library and associated outputs.

+   3. Execute

+      ```
       make test
       ```

-      to apply a suite of tests to each kernel in the library:
+      to validate the build, applying a suite of tests to each
-      this may take some time to complete.
+      kernel in the library: doing so may take some time!

 <!--- -------------------------------------------------------------------- --->

 ## Notes

+- library as a whole is just a collection of kernels

+- the implementation of a given kernel is in

+  ${REPO_HOME}/src/X

+  with an associated test program in

+  ${REPO_HOME}/test/X

+- the implementation of each kernel is configurable, st.
+  a *family* of implementations can be selected between
+  using configuration options: the namespace for those
+  is

+  LIBSCARV_CONF_X

+- the library makes extensive use of pre-processor

+  <domain separator>_<kernel identifier>_<kernel function>_<property>

+  e.g.,

+  LIBSCARV_AES_ENC_ENABLE

+- ENABLE enables (i.e., includes) or disables (i.e., excludes) some functionality
+  EXTERN uses a architecture-specific (typically assembly language implementation) vs. architecture-specific (typically C implementation) of some functionality

 - The
   `make`-based